Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

-The first is the ensuing criticism of Copenhagen position, with its reliance on observations and its reduction of the possible reach of physical theories in general, supposedly learned from QM, to an account of them.
-The criticism is directed also at the conviction that our observations have to be expressed in classical terms, ie. those that are, upon scrutiny, inherited from classical Newtonian mechanics; observations are theoretically loaded as well, we agreed, but just loaded of an older theory; there may be good reasons to accept it, but they have to be argued for, not taken for granted.
-We note here that this reliance on classical mechanics in providing the necessary observational language for QM is a key ingredient not only of the traditional position of Bohr and the old Copenhagen interpretation, but also of their more modern incarnation \cite{AuffevesGrangier}.
+The criticism is directed in particular at the conviction (central in the Copenhagen position) that our observations have to be expressed in classical terms, i.e., those that are, upon scrutiny, inherited from classical Newtonian mechanics.
+That is, not only observations are theoretically loaded, as we agreed, but they are loaded by an older theory.
+There may be good reasons to accept this (implicit) theoretical basis, but they have to be argued for, not taken for granted.
+We note that this reliance on classical mechanics in providing the necessary observational language for QM is a key ingredient not only of the traditional Bohr/Copenhagen position, but also of its more modern incarnation \cite{AuffevesGrangier}.
 According to PKF, this is a remnant of a hard-to-shake positivist influence.
 The danger of such uncritical acceptance is not only that it unnecessarily restricts our epistemological and scientific options, and dampens our creativity, but that it may quickly turn dogmatic.
 On the contrary, we should always leave open (and in fact actively pursue) the possibility of revising our theoretical structures, including those that constitute the basis of our observational language and those that follow from older theoretical schemes.
 PKF is very forceful in attacking this aspect of the Copenhagen orthodoxy, maybe insisting on a not-too-charitable interpretation of Bohr's own words (which could be taken to be simply stressing the new lessons of QM and the need to take them seriously in future developments, not necessarily maintaining them unaltered):